localstack/docs/content/en/references/network-troubleshooting/transparent-endpoint-injection/_index.md

 For more details, see your [DNS server documentation]({{<ref "dns-server">}}).

-For the community edition of LocalStack, you can employ your own DNS server to achieve a similar outcome, but it won't be managed by LocalStack.
+For the community image of LocalStack, you can employ your own DNS server to achieve a similar outcome, but it won't be managed by LocalStack.
 Note that in both cases, SSL verification must be disabled.

 ## From a lambda function